tombye/trexit/_posts/2017-09-24-camino-stages-12-to-18.markdown

 ### Burgos cathedral

-We did manage to visit Burgos cathedral but we were a bit intimidated by all the religious sculptures, gold leaf and rich mahogany.
+We did manage to visit Burgos cathedral but we were a bit intimidated by all the gold leaf and rich mahogany.

 There were a lot of things like this: